-In this post I’d like to share some thoughts on managing hybrid clouds, more specifically, hybrid cloud with an open and hybrid stack running on top.
-I don’t want to overwhelm with too much detail, so I’m going to focus on the general concept, based on our vision and perspective, on how to manage and orchestrate applications on a hybrid cloud with an open source technology stack.
+In this post I’d like to share some thoughts on hybrid cloud orchestration, more specifically, a hybrid cloud orchestration with an open and hybrid stack running on top.
+I don’t want to overwhelm with too much detail, so I’m going to focus on the general concept, based on our vision and perspective, on how to manage hybrid cloud orchestration with an open source technology stack.

 All these use various types of components and various types of technologies which, together, construct your application.
 The idea is that we have multiple technologies and multiple API’s that we can leverage to construct the application.

 Now, what if we could use all those resources, model our application once, and then use that same model with multiple technologies?
 For example, if you’re deploying your application on OpenStack and tomorrow you would like to use containers within that same application, you shouldn’t have to model the application again or do any manual transitioning of that application.
 You should be able to consume that application within the same model that you already created.

 Orchestration is the automation of high level operational activities through a series of steps, either defined explicitly (via scripting/workflow), or implicitly (via a model) to achieve an outcome.